 According to Apple, search drives 65% of all App Store app downloads, which is roughly 1.5 billion installs every month.
 This automatically makes Apple’s newly launched Search Ads one of the biggest ad networks for iOS.
 And since search has always been a channel that drives some of the most qualified and loyal users (both on the App Store and on the web), Search Ads is definitely worth trying out.

 Apple just announced some significant changes to the App Store guidelines that will affect all iOS app developers.
 The changes labeled ‘App Store Improvements’ are coming into effect starting September 7, 2016 (in other words very soon) so let’s take a closer look and see what this means for the mobile dev world.

-We’re happy to announce a technical partnership with our good friends at Appsflyer – a top mobile attribution platform.
-Appsflyer and Splimterics are now fully integrated, which means that if you’re using Appsflyer for attribution you can see the stats on real store installs right in your SplitMetrics experiment reports.
+We’re happy to announce a technical partnership with our good friends at Appsflyer – a top mobile app tracking platform.
+Appsflyer and SplitMetrics are now fully integrated, which means that if you’re using Appsflyer for attribution you can see the stats on real store installs right in your SplitMetrics experiment reports.

-Facebook acquired MSQRD (Masquerade), the company behind a viral photo and video filter app, for an undisclosed amount in March this year.
+The MSQRD app experienced explosive growth thanks to impressive viral sharing with friends.
+As a result, Facebook acquired Masquerade (the company behind this viral photo and video filter app) for an undisclosed amount in March this year.

-The 3D mask technology will be used in Facebook live video, which Mark Zuckerberg introduced at F8 conference.
+The 3D mask technology will be used in live video within Facebook app, which Mark Zuckerberg introduced at F8 conference.
 I caught up with Eugene Nevgen, the CEO of Masquerade and co-founder of SplitMetrics, an app store optimization platform, while he was in San Francisco for F8.